 - Copy of V5 registration (original will be needed by compliance in NZ)

-Buying a motorhome in the UK and exporting it back to New Zealand can be very worthwhile and currently many New Zealand and Australian citizens are exporting quality new UK/European motorhomes to New Zealand and achieving considerable savings when compared to local motorhome prices, typically in the vicinity of 10-25%.
+Buying a motorhome in the UK and exporting it back to New Zealand can be very worthwhile and currently many New Zealand and Australian citizens are exporting quality new UK/European motorhomes to New Zealand and achieving considerable savings when compared to local motorhome prices, typically in the vicinity of 10-25% with favourable currency exchange rates.
 If you decide to purchase a new motorhome in the UK for export, you can currently purchase this without paying any UK Taxes, VAT at the rate of 20%.
-In addition, if you use the vehicle for your holiday you may be able to qualify for depreciation at 13.5% per year, based on straight line depreciation of 1.125% per month on the vehicle value for duty, payable on importation into New Zealand and based on the time of ownership and actual use overseas.
+In addition, if you use the vehicle for your holiday you may be able to qualify for depreciation at 13.5% per year, based on straight line depreciation of 1.125% per month on the vehicle value for duty (UK and Australia vehicles exempt from duty), payable on importation into New Zealand and based on the time of ownership and actual use overseas.

 If you import non-consumable goods such as your motorhome that will be re-exported within 12 months, you may qualify to bring the goods in using a Temporary Import Entry.
 This means that you may not be liable for import duties and/or Goods and Services Tax (GST) – although you may be required to provide some form of security e.g. a cash deposit with NZ Customs, while the goods are still in the country.
 This security will be fully refunded if the goods are re-exported within 12 months from the date you brought them in.
 In lieu of security, New Zealand accepts the ATA Carnet.